Datawheel/canon/packages/cms/README.md

 4) `npx canon-cms-migrate-0.7` (for 0.7 CMS users)
 5) `npx canon-cms-migrate-0.8` (for 0.8 CMS users)
 6) `npx canon-cms-migrate-0.9` (for 0.9 CMS users, for upgrade to 0.11 ONLY)
+7) `npx canon-cms-migrate-0.11` (for 0.10 or 0.11 CMS users, for upgrade to 0.12 ONLY)

 **Note:** Canon CMS Version 0.10.0 did **NOT** require a database migration, so the `0.9` script will output a `0.11` database.

+**Note:** Unlike all other migrations, the `0.11` -> `0.12` migration script performs a total search re-ingest from the source cubes.
+This means that the following env vars MUST be set in the environment where are you running the migration, AND they must match your production credentials to ensure a proper ingest.

+- `CANON_CMS_CUBES` - Required for connecting to the Cube
+- `CANON_LANGUAGES` - Required for cube ingest so language data can be populated.
+Make sure this matches your prod setup!
+- `CANON_LANGUAGE_DEFAULT` - Required for slug generation - slugs for search members are generated based on the default language.
+- `CANON_CMS_LOGGING` - Not required, but recommended to turn on to observe the migration for any errors.

 ### Instructions